 In December 2007, the FASB issued SFAS No.141R, "Business Combination" ("SFAS 141R"), to improve reporting creating greater consistency in the accounting and financial reporting of business combinations.
-The standard requires the acquiring entity in a business combination to recognize all (and only) the assets acquired and liabilities assumed in the transaction; establishes the acquiring entity in a business combination to recognize all (and only) the assets acquired and liabilities assumed; and requires the acquirer to disclose to investors and other users all of the information they need to evaluate and understand the nature and financial effect of the business combination.
+The standard requires the acquiring entity in a business combination to recognize all (and only) the assets acquired and liabilities assumed in the transaction; establishes the acquisition-date fair value as the measurement objective for all assets acquired and liabilities assumed; and requires the acquirer to disclose to investors and other users all of the information they need to evaluate and understand the nature and financial effect of the business combination.
 SFAS 141R applies prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after December 15, 2008.
 An entity may not apply it before that date.
 The Company is currently evaluating the impact of adopting SFAS 141R on its consolidated financial position, cashflows and results of operations.